 The bar comes in two different colors: 'Black' and 'White'.
 We tested the 'Black' variant, and you can see the label for the model we tested here.
-However, we expect both variants to perform similarly.
+If you come across another version of this bar, please let us know in the forums, and we'll update our review.

 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars, and the best soundbars with subwoofer.

-The Sonos Arc and the Bose Smart Soundbar 900 are both premium standalone setups that support Dolby Atmos content.
+The Sonos Arc and the Bose Smart Soundbar 900 are both premium standalone setups supporting Dolby Atmos content.
 Their performances are similar overall.
 The Sonos supports DTS content, unlike the Bose, and it has a few more sound enhancement features like auto-volume mode.
 The Bose is better built, with more wireless playback options.

 The Bose Smart Soundbar 900 is a bit better for mixed usage than the Sony HT-A7000.
 The Bose has better soundstage, surround, and Atmos performances.
 It also gets louder, albeit with more compression at max volume.
 However, only the Sony soundbar supports DTS content and has a Full HDMI In port.